swilliams11/edgemicro-labs/lab7/README.md

 In lab 5 you created a custom plugin.
 In this lab you will add some debugging statements to that plugin so that they are printed to the console when you include the `DEBUG=plugin:response-override` statement when you start Microgateway.

 ### 1. Update the response-override plugin
-Copy the plugin (`response-override`) folder from this repository to the Microgateway plugins directory on your local machine. i.e. `/usr/local/lib/node_modules/edgemicro/plugins`
+Copy the plugin (`response-override`) folder from this repository to the Microgateway plugins directory on your local machine (i.e. `/usr/local/lib/node_modules/edgemicro/plugins`).

 The `response-override` folder is located in the `lab7` folder.

-Note: that the `package.json` file was also updated, so you should replace both the `index.js` and the `package.json` files.
+Note that the `package.json` file was also updated, so you should replace both the `index.js` and the `package.json` files.

 ### 2. Restart the Microgateway
 Stop the Microgateway with `Ctrl + c`